 NATO’s relations with Georgia

-Georgia is an aspirant for NATO membership.
-It actively contributes to NATO-led operations and cooperates with the Allies and other partner countries in many other areas.
-The NATO-Georgia Commission provides a unique framework through which NATO and Georgia pursue active political dialogue and practical cooperation in support of Georgia’s reform efforts and its Euro-Atlantic aspirations.
+Georgia aspires to join the Alliance.
+The country actively contributes to NATO-led operations and cooperates with the Allies and other partner countries in many other areas.
+Support for Georgia’s reform efforts and its goal of integration in Euro-Atlantic institutions is a priority for cooperation.

 Prime Minister Garibashvili of Georgia and NATO Secretary General Jens Stoltenberg (Nov.
 2014)